What is buy now, pay later?

 Who benefits?

 BNPL options vary, particularly when it comes to high-priced items, but they usually allow for three or four instalments, either fortnightly over six weeks, or monthly over three months.
+Some provider longer instalment periods if you use your credit card and buy within your card's credit limit.

 What happens if you don’t pay?